 Normalization Packages¶

-In LogPoint, you can find two types of Normalization Packages.
+There are two types of Normalization Packages.

 Vendor Packages are the Normalization Packages bundled with the LogPoint installation.